Best Brunch Toronto: 25 Top Spots You Can’t Miss in 2019!

 This restaurant serving indigenous-inspired foods in the heart of Kensington Market does an incredible brunch, preserving the culture one heaping plate at a time.
 You’ll get a mountain of colourful, delicious, local ingredients such as their signature frybread topped with two poached eggs, smoked salmon, and their Dill Corn Chowder.
 Come for dinner, too, and try the tacos!

-2. Kensington Market & Chinatown Toronto Food Tour
+2. Beyond Kensington Market Toronto Food Tour

 Stop by for brunch at 7+ different tasting locations as you explore Kensington Market and Chinatown with an experienced local guide.
 Along the way, you’ll have the chance to try specialty foods such as dumplings, Dan Dan noodles, fish & chips, a Jamaican patty and more.
 Not only will you leave with your stomach full and happy, you’ll learn about local culture and discover the city from a new perspective, making this more than a meal, but also an unforgettable experience.
+Toronto Food Tours

 3. Dirty Food Eatery